weiaiwayne/academic-kickstart/content/home/about.md

 +++
 # What is CuriosityBits CC for?

 I built this site to share open-source content created in my research and teaching.
-You will find interactive tutorials on using R to collect, analyze, and visualize social data, copies to my recent publications, and a repository for past data visualization projects.
+You will find interactive tutorials on using R to collect, analyze, and visualize social media data, copies to my recent publications, and a repository for past data visualization projects.
 Some of the content is also available on my old website (https://www.curiositybits.com/).

 # Biography